 Conflict of Interest/Disclosure.
 A statement acknowledging financial interest in products/companies relevant to submitted research must be disclosed to the editors when the paper is submitted.
 Any financial interest which may be interpreted as a conflict of interest, including stock ownership, consultancies, patent-licensing relationships, and other equity interests, must be disclosed in the cover letter.
 If no conflicts of interest exist, please state this.

 Manuscript Format.
-All submissions to the journal should be in a digital format (.docx) and submitted by email to our editorial offices, attn: Lauren LeBano at email@example.com.
+All submissions to the journal should be in a digital format (.docx) and submitted by email to our editorial offices, attn: Ami Peltier at firstname.lastname@example.org.
 Figures can be in JPEG format or TIFF, please include figure legends in the document file (see more info in the figures/video section below).

 Disclosure Statement.
 The title page should contain one of the following disclosure statements: (1) The authors report no financial relationships or conflicts of interest regarding the content herein.
 (2) One or more of the authors have disclosed potential conflicts of interest regarding the content herein.
 (3) One or more of the authors has disclosed a potential conflict of interest that is not financial in nature.